ANCA VLAD

 – Forbes Romania Top 500 Trophy (2017).

-– Trophy for Supporting Early Education Conference, Acorns Gala (2019).
+– Trophy for Supporting the Early Education Conference, Acorns Gala (2019).

-– The trophy for the most influential lady in business, at the Forbes Woman Gala – Top 50 most influential women in Romania (2020).
+– Trophy for the Most Influential Lady in Business, Forbes Woman Gala – Top 50 Most Influential Women in Romania (2020).

-– The Personality of the Year 2022 Trophy, in the Health/Pharma category, at the Personality of the Year Gala, organized by business publication Forbes Romania.
+– Personality of the Year 2022 Trophy, Health/Pharma category, at the Personality of the Year Gala organized by Forbes Romania.

 In 2005, Fildas was nominated by Europe Business Assembly (EBA), Oxford – England, for the “Best Company in Europe” award, “in recognition of the company’s achievements and outstanding contributions to the progress of Central and Eastern Europe”.
 At the same time, Anca Vlad received from the Institute of Directors – London – the title of Manager of the Year.
 On December 8, 2005, she received the “Vocation of Successful Investor” award from “Balcanii” magazine.
 Also in 2005, Anca Vlad was elected Vice-President of the Romanian Businessmen’s Association (AOAR).
 In February 2006, she received the “Promise of the Year” award from the AlegRO Foundation for Senso Tv.